 Of course, a cryptosystem can be unbroken, and perhaps acceptable to users, without having a security proof.
 We are not aware of any feasible attacks on any proposed BBS parameter choices.
-The situation for QUAD is qualitatively different: the QUAD authors' speed reports for QUAD(256, 20, 20) were for a cipher that was not merely unprovable but that has now been broken.
+The situation for QUAD is qualitatively different: The QUAD authors reported speeds for QUAD(256, 20, 20).
+This cipher is not merely unprovable but has now actually been broken.

-The QUAD paper contains some analysis of parameter choices: [5, page 121] summarizes Bardet's estimates [2] of equation-solving time for q=2, and concludes that there is no "contradiction"-i.e., the QUAD security proof does not guarantee 80-bit security for $2^{40}$ output bits against known attacks-for QUAD(2, n, n) for n < 350.
-Our more in-depth analysis is in-line.
-For comparison, we go beyond q=2, showing that QUAD(16, 40, 40) is unprovable; we consider not just the cost of solving the underlying "hard problem" but also the extra cost of attacking QUAD, showing that QUAD(256, 20, 20) is not merely unprovable but also broken; and we cover both theoretical and practical attack complexity, for example discussing the implications of parallelizing communication costs.
+The QUAD paper contains some analysis of parameter choices: [7, page 121] summarizes Bardet's estimates [2] of equation-solving time for q = 2, and concludes that there is no "contradiction"-i.e., the QUAD security proof does not guarantee 80-bit security for $2^{40}$ output bits against known attacks-for QUAD(2, n, n) for n < 350.
+We analyze QUAD in much more depth.
+We go beyond q = 2, showing that QUAD(16, 40, 40) is unprovable; we consider not just the cost of solving the underlying "hard problem" but also the extra cost of attacking QUAD, showing that QUAD(256, 20, 20) is not merely unprovable but also broken; and we cover both theoretical and practical attack complexity, for example discussing the implications of parallelizing communication costs.

-1.4 Future work
+1.4 Future Work

-We suggest using the same classification of levels of danger for parameter choices in other "provably secure" cryptosystems-systems having security theorems that deduce the infeasibility of attacks on the cryptosystem, assuming the loose infeasibility of attacks on the underlying "hard problem":
+We suggest using the same classification of levels of danger for parameter choices in other "provably secure" systems-systems having security theorems that deduce the infeasibility of attacks on the cryptosystem, assuming the loose infeasibility of attacks on the underlying "hard problem":

 - Unproven parameter choices (e.g., 2048-bit BBS or QUAD(2, 160, 160) as "recommended"): Known attacks on the underlying "hard problem" are loosely feasible.
 They might not be feasible, but the gap is smaller than the looseness of the security proof.
-There is no justification for labelling these parameters as "provably secure." - Unprovable parameter choices (e.g., 512-bit BBS or QUAD(16, 40, 40)): Known attacks on the underlying "hard problem" are feasible.
+It is unjustified and somewhat misleading to label these parameters as "provably secure." - Unprovable parameter choices (e.g., 512-bit BBS or QUAD(16, 40, 40)): Known attacks on the underlying "hard problem" are feasible.
 These parameters would not be "provably secure" even if the proof were tightened. - Broken parameter choices (e.g., QUAD(256, 20, 20)): Feasible attacks are known on the cryptosystem per se.
 Users must avoid these parameters.